kapilhadoltikar/e-Bank/README.md

-e-Bank is a MERN stack web application for banking frontend is completed
+e-Bank is a MERN stack web application for banking</br>
+frontend is completed